 Are you a registered nurse looking to advance in your career?
-We can help you through our 328-hour program that prepares you to become an advanced level Emergency Medical Services (EMS) provider.
+We can help you through our 260-hour program that prepares you to become an advanced level Emergency Medical Services (EMS) provider.

-Typically, PHRNs find jobs with public and private organizations including ambulance companies, air medical services or critical care transport providers.
+PHRNs find jobs within public and private organizations

 Explore YOUR career with Career Coach!
 Career Coach is a helpful tool that will assist you in developing a path from your education to the job market.
 With Career Coach, you can find:

 - Information about possible careers of interest through a variety of search options